lumigo-io/opentelemetry-js-distro/README.md

   * `LUMIGO_SECRET_MASKING_REGEX_HTTP_RESPONSE_BODIES` applies secret redaction to HTTP response bodies
   * `LUMIGO_SECRET_MASKING_REGEX_HTTP_RESPONSE_HEADERS` applies secret redaction to HTTP response bodies
   * `LUMIGO_SECRET_MASKING_REGEX_ENVIRONMENT` applies secret redaction to process environment variables (that is, the content of `process.env`)
-* `LUMIGO_FILTER_HTTP_ENDPOINTS_REGEX='["regex1", "regex2"]'`: This option enables the filtering of client and server endpoints that match the supplied regular expressions.
-More fine-grained settings can be applied via the following environment variables, which will work in addition to `LUMIGO_FILTER_HTTP_ENDPOINTS_REGEX` for a specific span type:
+* `LUMIGO_FILTER_HTTP_ENDPOINTS_REGEX='["regex1", "regex2"]'`: This option enables the filtering of client and server endpoints through regular expression searches.
+Fine-tune your settings via the following environment variables, which work in conjunction with `LUMIGO_FILTER_HTTP_ENDPOINTS_REGEX` for a specific span type:
-  * `LUMIGO_FILTER_HTTP_ENDPOINTS_REGEX_SERVER` applies the filter to server spans only.
-Matching is performed against the following attributes on a span: `url.path`, and `http.target`.
+  * `LUMIGO_FILTER_HTTP_ENDPOINTS_REGEX_SERVER` applies the regular expression search exclusively to server spans.
+Searching is performed against the following attributes on a span: `url.path` and `http.target`.
-  * `LUMIGO_FILTER_HTTP_ENDPOINTS_REGEX_CLIENT` applies the filter to client spans only.
-Matching is performed against the following attributes on a span: `url.full`, and `http.url`.
+  * `LUMIGO_FILTER_HTTP_ENDPOINTS_REGEX_CLIENT` applies the regular expression search exclusively to client spans.
+Searching is performed against the following attributes on a span: `url.full` and `http.url`.

   For more information check out [Filtering http endpoints](#filtering-http-endpoints).